-At the heart of the LS was a 4.0-litre V8 powerplant that represented the pinnacle of the parent company’s engine building skills.
+At the heart of the first-generation Lexus LS was a 4.0-litre V8 powerplant that represented the pinnacle of the parent company’s engine-building skills.
 After testing a total of 973 prototypes, the new 1UZ-FE engine featured an aluminium block with cast iron cylinder liners for immense strength, and the crankshaft ran on five bearings for maximum support.
 Four camshafts were employed in order to utilise four valves per cylinder, while lightweight aluminium cam followers were used to reduce inertia in the valvetrain – a world first.
 Smooth running was ensured by reducing the machining tolerances of all moving parts by up to 50%, and the engine itself was suspended on special hydraulic-pneumatic mounts.

 Allied to this was a new computer-controlled automatic gearbox that featured its own ECU.
 It was designed to ‘talk’ to the engine’s ECU and tell it when to momentarily retard the ignition timing.
-This split-second reduction in torque reduced load on the transmission and allowed the gearbox to make its changes with improved smoothness.
+This split-second reduction in torque reduced the load on the transmission and allowed the gearbox to make its changes with improved smoothness.
 An additional layer of hydraulic control allowed the clutches to engage with just enough pressure depending on the level of accelerative force running through the transmission.

 A similar level of effort was employed throughout the rest of the driveline and differential.
-The engine was tilted backwards slightly to allow the two-piece propshaft (each section of which was tested and corrected for primary and secondary imbalance) to lie in a perfectly straight line and therefore minimise the chances of vibration.
+The engine was tilted back slightly to allow the two-piece propshaft (each section of which was tested and corrected for primary and secondary imbalance) to lie in a perfectly straight line and therefore minimise the chances of vibration.

 Meanwhile, a new differential was composed with more gear teeth than normal, up to 30% less slack between gears, and with all internal components produced with 33% less tolerance for dimensional inequalities.
 But more than this, every movement between the differential’s ring and pinion gears was filmed and visually examined for acceptable tooth-to-tooth contact.